 - Furthermore, gently remove the piled-up dust without causing any damage.

-- Besides, use a flashlight and take a close look into your iPhone’s Lightning port.
+- Besides, use a flashlight and take a close look at your iPhone’s Lightning port.

-- If you see anything that doesn’t belong there, try to carefully clean it out.
+- If you see anything that doesn’t belong there, try to clean it out carefully.

 5. Ensure that the Accessory is Not Damaged

 - The iPhone connection error can also appear if you use a damaged accessory.

 - Therefore, make sure that the charging cable and the power adapter are in good condition.

 - Please take a close look at the connectors and verify whether they are damaged or not.

 - Apart from that, you can also use a different Apple-certified charger for confirmation.

 - If your iPhone starts charging, you’ll quickly conclude who is the actual culprit.